Self-hosted LiveSync

 Acknowledgements

-The project has been in continual progress and harmony thanks to:
+The project has been in continual progress and harmony thanks to the following:

 May those who have contributed be honoured and remembered for their kindness and generosity.